 Safe and dangerous

 (Open illustrations-Fire prevention) Print.
 You will need two pieces of construction paper, a green one and a red one.
 The green paper will represent things that are safe while the red one will represent things that are dangerous.
-Show the illustrations to your group and encourage them to associate them to the correct color.
+Show the illustrations to your group and encourage children to associate them to the correct color.

 Red and yellow make...